badlydrawnrob/anki-child-theme/source/themes/cards/missing/missing.md

 ---
-output:
-    github_document:
-        keep_html: false
+title:
-title: Missing!
+    Missing!
 Card data
+type:
-type: A question with a [missing] word
+    A question with a [missing] word
+    type news:
         - A missing function or expression you have to guess
         - A missing input or output to remember
 key: ★ Required
      ☆ Optional (recommended)
      ✎ Optional (notes, markdown)